CloudNetService/website/blog/date-to-be-set-v3_4-release.md

 You can find a more detailed changelog [here](#)

+## Updating {#updating}

+You can update the Cloud simply by restarting it, if you have set `auto-update` to `true` in the `launcher.cnl` file.
+Otherwise, you can replace the `launcher.jar` with the [3.4.0 build](https://cloudnetservice.eu/cloudnet/version/release/3.4.0/CloudNet.zip) from our download server.

+**Please be aware that Nodes running on v3.3 are able to connect to v3.4 nodes!
+Therefore, you need to update all your nodes at the same time.**

+## New SpigotMC design {#new-spigotmc-design}

+There has been a complete design overhaul of our [SpigotMC page](https://www.spigotmc.org/resources/cloudnet-v3-the-cloud-network-environment-technology.42059/)!
+Please have a look at it and share your thoughts with us.
+We hope you like it.

+## Notice for Snapshot users {#snapshot-users}

+If you are using the Snapshot of CloudNet v3 for the improved stability of the 3.4 version, you should consider disabling snapshots!
+(You can do that by turning `use-snapshots` to `false` in the `launcher.cnl` file.)
+**We will continue working on CloudNet v3 in the development branch, so you would risk getting potentially unstable or broken builds.**

+## API {#api}

+Before we get to the overview of all changes, a small word about the API would be important.
+Many of the API methods that were in 3.3 for a long time (some since 3.0) have been replaced and marked as deprecated.
+Please read the documentation, for each method the replacement has been added, nothing was removed just like that.
+Methods that were annotated as ScheduledForRemoval for 3.4 were removed.

+The dependency information can be found [here](#)

 ## About the cluster issues {#cluster-issues}

 We were not able to test the CloudSystem in a large scale with more than three nodes and a couple of hundred players before.